 In February 2020 announced a new oil discovery on the Saasken Exploration Prospect in Block 10, located in the mid-deep water of the Cuenca Salina in the Sureste Basin, Offshore Mexico.
 Saasken-1 NFW is the sixth consecutive successful well drilled by Eni offshore Mexico.
 According to preliminary estimates, the new discovery may contain between 200 and 300 million barrels of oil in place.

 In 2020 the development activities concern the full field development program of the operated license Area 1 (Eni’s interest 100%), already in production.
 Development drilling activities are ongoing and during 2020 were completed producing wells which were linked to the Miztón production platform.
-A subsequent development phase of the project includes the production start-up of the Amoca discovery by means of the installation of a new leased production platform, currently under construction, as well as the conversion and upgrading of an FPSO unit that will be completed in 2021 including all linking and treatment facilities.
-Production start-up is expected in 2022.
+A subsequent development phase of the project includes the production start-up of the Amoca discovery by means of the installation of a new leased production platform.
 During the year, the FEED phase for these two production platforms started up.

 In August 2021 we announced an oil find on the Sayulita Exploration Prospect in Block 10, located approximately 70 kilometers off the coast and just 15 km away, from the previous oil discovery of Saasken.
 An intensive data collection has been carried out on the well and the data acquired indicate a production capacity for the well of up to approximately 3,000 barrels of oil per day.